jangorecki/data.cube/README.md

 cb = as.cube(populate_star(1e5))

-# use dim attribute to see how long array would need to be for single measure
+# use prod(dim()) attribute to see how long array would need to be for single measure
 prod(dim(cb))

 # binary search, index